Examination of Conscience

 Holy Hour

 Each First Friday following the 9 am Mass.
-Intentions of the Church—local and universal—our community, our world, and all of your personal needs are remembered.
-All welcome!
+Intentions of the Church—local and universal—

 Posted in Uncategorized | Comments Off on Holy Hour